top of page

 D: No need to summon me, good Gentlemen - I was on my way

-D: My eyes are good, I can see by night what you see every day
+D: My eyes are good, and I can see by night what you see by day

 HB and S quietly inhale